KernelTuner/kernel_tuner/CONTRIBUTING.rst

 #.
 Clone the git repository to the desired location
 #.
 Install Conda with `Mamba <https://mamba.readthedocs.io/en/latest/mamba-installation.html>`__ (for better performance) or `Miniconda <https://docs.conda.io/projects/conda/en/latest/user-guide/install>`__ (for traditional minimal Conda).
     * [Optional] both Mamba and Miniconda can be automatically activated via :bash:`~/.bashrc`.
 Do not forget to add these (usually mentioned at the end of the installation).
 #.
-Setup a Conda virtual environment for each of the required Python versions: :bash:`conda create --name python3.x python=3.x`.
-Verify the environments are setup with `conda info --envs`.
+Setup a virtual environment: :bash:`conda create --name kerneltuner python=3.11`
+#.
+Activate the virtual environment: :bash:`conda activate kerneltuner`
+#. `Install Poetry <https://python-poetry.org/docs/#installing-with-the-official-installer>`__: :bash:`curl -sSL https://install.python-poetry.org | python3 -`
+#.
+Install PyCUDA: :bash:`pycuda`:
 #.
 Install Nox: :bash:`pip install nox`
 #.
 Set Nox to use the correct backend:
     * If you used Mamba in step 2: :bash:`nox --default-venv-backend mamba`